You can install and load tab from GitHub via the following code:

 From here, you can “snip” the summary table and save it as a figure (as I did for this README) or copy directly from the Viewer and paste outside of R.

-For more flexibility, see tabglm
+For more flexibility, see tabglm.
+That function lets you

 control things like what columns to present, how categorical predictors